Grindie

 Grindie, also known as grime-indie or grime indie, is a form of music that emerged in early 2006.
 It is a fusion of indie rock or alternative rock and grime music.

 History

-Grime producer Statik who coined the named "grindie" initially as a joke, was one of the main proponents of the genre and also one of the first to release an album containing only grindie tracks, Grindie Vol. 1 containing over 60 songs.
+Grime producer Statik, who coined the name "grindie" initially as a joke, was one of the main proponents of the genre and also one of the first to release an album containing only grindie tracks, Grindie Vol. 1 containing over 60 songs.
 Statik stated he turned towards creating a new sound due to the staleness he felt the grime scene was experiencing at the time.
 The genre initially received some criticisms by grime fans who perceived it to be a fad created by magazines, rather than a fully fledged scene.